 (Louis Meulstee’s web site)

-This overview was stimulated by Chris Bisaillion VE3CBK who asked me to identify a couple of early ‘Lamps Operator’ from his collection.
+It was stimulated by Chris Bisaillion VE3CBK who asked me to identify a couple of early ‘Lamps Operator’ from his collection.
 Remembering that these particular lamps were in my modest collection, and in spite of the bitter coldness in the garage where I had these stored, I managed to locate the box and thus able to give a positive reply.
 Seeing all the variations in the box and knowing that Chris had also a good selection in his collection, we decided to compile a small illustrated list, just for our personal use.
-This became the main core of this overview.
+This became the main core of this Pamphlet No. 2.

-Eventually others contributed to the list, and at that stage I decided to compile this overview for the benefit of anyone interested in this subject.
+Eventually others contributed to the list, and at that stage I decided to compile this WftW Pamphlet for the benefit of anyone interested in this subject.
 We are grateful to the contribution of photos, scans and support from Tony Bell, Australia and Mike Willenbroek, Holland.

 Lamps Operator No. 1 ZA 4523